CanDIG/tyk-keycloak-starter-kit/README.md

 # tyk-oidc-starter-kit

-This is the CanDIG solution to full-stack web application deployment with Tyk and any OpenID-compliant service provider.
+This is a starter kit for full-stack web application deployment with Tyk and any OpenID-compliant service provider.